ivcylc/ivcylc/README.md

 **Currently working on & Interests:**
 - Probabilistic generative models for audio, speech, and music generation and enhancement.
 - Machine learning and signal processing.
-- Representation learning and its application for other fields.
+- Representation learning and its application in other fields.

 **Phone & Wechat & Mail:**
 - (+86) 19524292801